vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Support for default storage class for TKG clusters through UI Plugin 3.3.0 and CLI on VCD 10.3.1+.
 The UI Plugin 3.3.0 needs to be downloaded from VMware Cloud Director 10.3.3 Download page directly.
 * Support for TKG Core Package installation for kapp-controller and metrics-server for TKG clusters.
 Learn more [here](CLUSTER_MANAGEMENT.html#313_core_package_installation).
 * Support for TKG compatible Antrea version installation for TKG clusters, by default.
 Users can overwrite the Antrea version, if required.
 Learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields).
 * Support for Kubernetes External Cloud Provider for VCD (CPI) version 1.1.1, as default.
-Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.1/README.md)
+Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.1/README.md).
 * Support for Kubernetes Container Storage Interface for VCD (CSI) version 1.2.0, as default.
 Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.2.0/README.md).
-* Support for Python 3.10 version for CSE installation
+* Support for Python version 3.10 for CSE installation.
+Learn more [here](INSTALLATION.html#getting_cse).
 * Support for Antrea, CPI, CSI version overwrites in cluster spec (learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields)) and CSE server config (learn more [here](CSE_CONFIG.html#313_extra_options)).
 * A new Ubuntu 20.04 Native template for K8s 1.23 Kubernetes Clusters.
 Learn more [here](TEMPLATE_ANNOUNCEMENTS.html).
 * Revision updates to existing Ubuntu 16.04 Native templates.
 Learn more [here](TEMPLATE_ANNOUNCEMENTS.html).